-A strong villain was needed to partially save this tale, and Lloyd answered the call unfortunately the only thing he had that would certify him as the right man for the job was having Silver Hair, and apparently that was enough for Sony’s writers to use him for the part.
-He (alike every villain that has come before him) is a mysterious man who works behind the scenes in an effort to presumably destroy the world.
-Unfortunately Lloyd is neither scary nor even some one who one could learn to dislike.
+A strong villain was needed to partially save this tale, and Lloyd answered the call.
+Unfortunately, the only thing he has that would certify him as the right man for the job is having Silver Hair.
+Apparently, that was enough for Sony’s writers to use him for the part.
+He (not unlike every villain that has come before him) is a mysterious man who works behind the scenes in an effort to presumably destroy the world.
+To the game’s misfortune, Lloyd is neither scary nor even someone who one could learn to really dislike.

 Without a strong crew of characters, you can have a wonderful story and yet no one would care to see it to the end.
-Unfortunately Dragoon lacks both the strong characters and the wonderful story, 3 years on the making and a multi-million dollar budget apparently were not enough to create a mildly compelling tale.
+Unfortunately, Dragoon lacks both the strong characters and the wonderful story.
+Three years in the making and a multi-million dollar budget were not enough to create a mildly compelling tale.

-Most disturbing in the tale is the many plot holes, for example in one part of the game is learned that Character “B” is the chosen one to become a god to destroy the world, and that is why Character “B” is so important.
-But then Character “C” without a reasonable or rational explanation decides that he can become the god, so Character “B” once seemly vital importance to the plot, is now meaningless, rendering the entire story….well meaningless.
+Most disturbing in the tale, are its many plot holes.
+For example, in one part of the game it is learned that Character “B” is the chosen one to become a god to destroy the world, and that is why Character “B” is so important.
+But then Character “C” without a reasonable or rational explanation decides that he can become the god, so Character “B’s” once seemly vital importance to the plot, is now meaningless, rendering the entire story….well meaningless.

-To finish things on the story, the spelling mistakes on the dialog run rampant throughout the game, the one that I remember the most being “the ‘vally’ of gravity” (the correct word was valley by the way).
-This is really embarrassing; that a rich corporation like Sony can’t at least properly translate an RPG is beyond me.
+To finish things on the story, the spelling mistakes on the dialogue run rampant throughout the game.
+The one that I remember the most being “the ‘vally’ of gravity” (the correct word is valley, by the way).
+This is really embarrassing; that a rich corporation like Sony can’t at least properly translate a RPG is beyond me.

-In the end the Legend of Dragoon turns out to be exactly what Sony had envisioned from it’s conception, a game inspired by FFVII’s commercial success rather than on it’s greatness as a game, in other words a game with the highest production values but with out a heart or a soul.
+In the end, the Legend of Dragoon turns out to be exactly what Sony had envisioned from its conception, a game inspired by FFVII’s commercial success rather than its greatness as a game.
+In other words, a game with the highest production values but with out a heart or soul.

-Gameplay: 7.0 — Typical traditional RPG gameplay, the overworld exploration takes a big hit thanks to the lack of complete freedom of movement, but the Additions, low level of difficulty, and slightly strategic combat, keep the gameplay from becoming completely stale.
-(Note: when in the fourth disc you get the option to go anywhere in the game world, you are forced to switch CDs every time you have to return to a previously visited town, this becomes somewhat of a tedious chore for those who want to do some back tracking.)
+Gameplay: 7.0 — Typical traditional RPG gameplay.
+The game’s overworld exploration takes a big hit thanks to the lack of complete freedom of movement, but the Additions, low level of difficulty, and slightly strategic combat, keep the gameplay from becoming completely stale.
+(Note: During the fourth disc you get the option to go anywhere in the game world.
+However, you are forced to switch CDs every time you have to return to a previously visited town, this becomes somewhat of a tedious chore for those who want to do some backtracking.)

-Graphics: 8.5 — The visuals are top notch but the artistry stinks, the FMVs are great looking also but they are uninspired and at times are there just for the sake of being there.
+Graphics: 8.5 — The visuals are top notch but the artistry stinks.
+The FMVs are great looking also, but they are uninspired, and at times, there just for the sake of being there.

-Music: 4.0 — After hearing the wonderful last two songs, I began to wonder why in god blazes does the rest of the soundtrack sounds so amateurish and bland.
+Music: 4.0 — After hearing the last two wonderful songs, I began to wonder why in blazes does the rest of the soundtrack sounds so amateurish and bland.

-Addictiveness: 3.0 — Finishing it once is enough for anyone to be convinced of it’s mediocrity, that’s if you get to the end credits, most will probably will be bored to the death before the first disc ends.
-The only reason I kept playing to the was because I had to review it.
+Addictiveness: 3.0 — Finishing it once is enough for anyone to be convinced of its mediocrity, that’s if you get to the end credits.
+Most will probably be bored to the death before the first disc ends.
+The only reason I kept playing was because I had to review it.

-Overall:5.0- Mundane and Mediocre describe the game perfectly, instead of being a contender The Legend of Dragoon ends up being more like a pretender.
+Overall: 6.5 — The words “mundane” and “mediocre” describe the game perfectly.
+Instead of being a contender for FFVII’s throne, The Legend of Dragoon ends up being a pretender to its crown.